mkshid/mkshid.github.io/_posts/2016-04-05-just-start.markdown

 I have been working for [Frigel IES](http://www.iesfrigel.com) remotely from [Frigel Firenze](http://www.frigel.com).
-In this 6 months i have done a lot of different things (i think):
+In this 6 months i have done a lot (i think) of different tasks:

   -  Repairing computer as it one of duties of an IT
-  -  Creating a the company website
+  -  Creating the company website (the Frigel IES one)
   -  Creating a platform in [Genropy](http://www.genropy.org)
   -  Deploying the platform
   -  etc